 ABOUT THE SHOW

-All exhibiting vehicles are automatically included in the vehicle concours which will be overseen by experienced vehicle commentator, our commentator will be assisted by seasoned judges with awards presented for a range of categories and culminating in the Pride of Ownership, Club of the Show and Car of the Show awards.
+All exhibiting vehicles are automatically included in the vehicle judging and awards process which will be overseen by an experienced vehicle commentator and car and motorcycle judge, where awards will be presented across all vehicle categories and culminating in the Pride of Ownership, Club of the Show and Car of the Show awards.

-The vehicle concours is located in the event arena and provides a much-loved central feature to the event.
-The commentator will interview owners regarding their restoration projects and vehicle stories and provide interactive entertainment throughout the event.
+The vehicle concours is in the event arena and provides a much-loved central feature to the event.
+Owners will be interviewed regarding their restoration projects and vehicle stories and provide interactive entertainment throughout the event.
+If you have an interesting vehicle or a story behind it, feel free to let the commentator know and he may just arrange for you to be interviewed!

-Each participating vehicle exhibitor will receive a unique and complementary commemorative plaque.
+Each vehicle exhibitor entering the arena for judging is eligible to receive a unique and complementary commemorative plaque.

 TRADE, AUTOJUMBLE AND RETAIL